tokokan/CS1632_Deliverable3/README.md

 	When I try to look for his/her general biography info Then I will see their current age

 	Given that I am on a biographical page of a dead person When I try to look for his/her general biography info Then I will see the date when they died

+	Given that I am on a biographical page of a fictional character When I try to look for his/her/it general biography Then I will not be able to see their real time age/death (This scenario will fail as a test)

+As a movie enthusiast
+I would like to see the director's name of a movie
+So that I would be more knowledgeable about the movie

+	Given that I am on a movie page which is directed by one person When I look at the Directed by text
+	Then I can see the director's name

+	Given that I am on a movie page which is directed by 2 person When I look at the "Directed by" text
+	Then I can see 2 names listed